seisman/HinetPy/README.md

 the data is ready or the number of checks larger than `MaxSleepCount`.

-So the maximum sleep time for one request is MaxSleepCount\*SleepTime seconds, if the data is still not ready, the script will report a error.
+So the maximum sleep time for one request is MaxSleepCount\*SleepTime seconds, if the data is still not ready, the script will report an error.

 [win32tools]: https://hinetwww11.bosai.go.jp/auth/manual/dlDialogue.php?r=win32tools
 [NIED Hi-net]: http://www.hinet.bosai.go.jp